-Looking to bring an unlocked GSM phone to Ting?
+Looking to bring a GSM device to Ting?
 Good choice, if we do say so ourselves.
 Around 80% of smartphones released in the last few years will work with Ting.
 This post will give you general tips to determine if a phone you have or are thinking about getting can make the move.

 Before we begin